Bottled water ban: Motivation

 Plastics are made from fossil fuels.
 The use of these leaves a large ecological footprint on the environment, not to mention that these plastics do not break down easily, if at all.
 According to the New Hampshire Department of Environmental Services, a discarded plastic bottle takes 450 years to decompose.

 The overuse of plastics results in a dumping of plastics into the oceans at a rate of 8 million tons per year.
-The piling up of plastics around the world continues to build up and now we are facing issues like the Great Pacific garbage patch.
+The piling up of plastics around the world continues to build up and now we are facing issues like the Great Pacific Garbage Patch.
 Scientists now have estimated that at the rate will continue to dump plastics into our oceans, by 2050 there will be more plastic than fish in our oceans.

 Additional to environmental impacts, plastics have been claimed to leave behind chemicals detrimental to human health such as the neurotoxin Bisphenol A (also known as BPA).
 Other chemicals in plastics have even been linked to cancer.
-These claims, however, are generally urban legends or vast exaggeration.
+These claims, however, are generally urban legends or vast exaggerations.

 For these reasons some governments are interested in banning the use of single-use plastic water bottles in their regions to lower these impacts on the environment and promote sustainability within their boundaries.